 1. Stainless steel backsplash

 Choosing a backsplash of stainless steel can be for you if you want to give an industrial touch to the kitchen.
 With its sterile finish but elegant style, stainless steel seems an intelligent, versatile and very modern choice.
-It also allows to easily matching all stainless steel appliances together, which can prove to be quite difficult to do in other styles.
+It also allows to easily match all stainless steel appliances together, which can prove to be quite difficult to do in other styles.

 PROS: Stainless steel is not only affordable; it is known for its durability and its resistance against heat.
 Besides, it is easy to clean.